Barefoot Cartoon Animal

 - Most of the cast from Poppy O'Possum, including the comic's namesake character.
 Her bio mentions she has an interest in collecting socks, despite not wearing shoes.

 - The cast of Precocious.

 - Katia Managan from Prequel.
-Zig Zagged, however; she isn't particularly averse to boots, even expressing a desire to purchase some, but she's prone to Perpetual Poverty, so she can't really afford them.
+Zig-Zagged and combined with Barefoot Poverty, however; she isn't particularly averse to boots, even expressing a desire to purchase some, but she's prone to Perpetual Poverty, so she can't really afford them.
 She is given a pair fairly early on, but they quickly go missing (along with the entire outfit they came with) after a drunken threesome with a necromancer.
 After spending most of the comic barefoot in a mage's robe, she loses that, too, but gains a new outfit by entering in a dance contest, gaining a new pair of boots with them; no telling when they'll go missing again and she'll be right back to this trope.

 - The title character of Raine Dog in some early artwork.
 In the comic proper, the most she ever wears is a Badass Longcoat.

-- The cast of Sabrina Online, although Sabrina herself is a Half-Dressed Cartoon Animal—or at least looks like one, if you believe the Word of God from creator Eric Schwartz that she's actually wearing the furry equivalent of Nude Colored Pants.
+- The cast of Sabrina Online, although Sabrina herself is a Half-Dressed Cartoon Animal—or at least looks like one, since the Word of God from creator Eric Schwartz is that she's actually wearing the furry equivalent of Nude Colored Pants.
 This trope also holds true for Schwartz's other characters.

 - The cast of The Secret Lives Of Flowers.

 - Some of the furry characters from Sequential Art, mainly Pip and the Squirrel Girls.

 Leona: What's so significant about being barefoot in the park?

 Conrad: I have no idea, really.
 It's a pretty whacked-out play.

 - The Vulpine from Terinu, who have a plantigrade stance.

 - All characters but one in Those Destined.